-Beirut the city filled with positive and energetic vibes, is the Levant’s Hub for outstanding ideas and fresh innovations that raise Lebanon’s name worldwide.
-Despite all the economic and political struggles, nothing can seem to stop Lebanese people from celebrating Art & their love for their capital city: Beirut.
+Beirut is the Levant’s hub for outstanding ideas and fresh innovations that raise Lebanon’s name worldwide.
+Despite all the economic and political struggles, nothing can seem to stop the Lebanese people from celebrating art & their love for their capital city.

 Artist Lineup: Chadi Aoun, Karen Chekerdjian, Charbel El Fakhri, Johnny Farah, Dimitri Haddad, Youssef Haidar, Abdallah Hatoum, Elie Moubarak, Mukhi Sisters & Anthony Sahyoun.

 Talk with Donna Maria Feghaly Retrieving Beirut Founder

 Donna Maria Feghaly, is an Interior Architect by training and a curious designer by trade.
 Her educational path includes studies in both Paris and Beirut, combining her love for Fine Arts and Architecture.
 Her deep desire to experiment and explore through different mediums and formats led her to set up her own studio in 2012 NOIR CLAIR that is behind the Retrieving Beirut Initiative.